Gathu17/aws-bootcamp-cruddur-2023/journal/week5.md

 print(response)
 ```

 Create the table using the script.
-This will create the dynamodb in your aws account.
+This will create the dynamodb in aws account.

 ```
 /bin/ddb/schema-load prod
 ```
-Note: If you returns the error **table already exists: cruddur-messages**, that means the table is already created in your account. if you dont see the table, make sure you are in the right region.
-Once created the table, active the **DynamoDB Stream**.
-From the table, go to the tab **Exports and streams**>Section **DynamoDB stream details** click active>Select **New image**
-**

-The next steps is to create the endpoint.
-To do please follow the instruction in the [link](https://scribehow.com/shared/Amazon_Workflow__9knsACwST_equLV8dYYa9A).
+ To create the VPC endpoint  follow the instruction in the [link](https://scribehow.com/shared/Amazon_Workflow__9knsACwST_equLV8dYYa9A).

+A new lambda function was also created.
+For the role, the permissions for ```AWSLambdaInvocation-DynamoDB``` and ```AWSDynamoDBFullAccess must be attached. **NB** Add the trigger to our Amazon DynamoDB database.
+Also make sure to turn on data streams from the tab **Exports and streams**

-Once you create the endpoint, next to do is to create the lambda fuction.
+Once the lambda function is created the following code was added.

-Use the following code for the lambda function:
 ```
 import json
 import boto3